In the same way that a case and lens cap protect your camera, so the right photography equipment insurance protects your business.

 Photography equipment insurance is specifically designed for the needs of professional photographers.
 So it’s a much better bet.

 Can I cover just some of my kit with photography equipment insurance?

-To make sure you’re not left out of pocket, you need to add up the value of all the things you use to run your business, from the most expensive technical kit to the everyday bits and pieces.
+To make sure you’re in no danger of being left out of pocket if you need to make a claim, you need to add up the value of all the things you use to run your business - from the most expensive technical kit to the everyday bits and pieces.
 Then buy enough photography gear insurance to cover everything.

-Because if the whole lot goes missing in a burglary, you’ll want to be able to claim for all of it, not just some of it, or up to a certain amount.
+Because if the whole lot goes missing in a burglary, or gets ruined in a flood, you’ll want to be able to claim for all of it.
+Not just some of it, or up to a certain amount.
 Be aware also that you need to value items at their replacement cost, not what you paid for them in the first place.